 Debt ratios are also important to investors as it helps them determine the financial leverage of a business before they can make any investments.
 When a business provides for its assets through debt, creditors consider the business as credit risky and investors tend to shy away.
 Basically, the higher the debt ratio the greater the financial leverage and risk of a company.
 When investors buy businesses with a high ratio, it means that they may take on more debt.
 This can lead to more challenges for investors in the future.

 What is the Debt Ratio Formula?

 The debt ratio of a company is calculated by total liabilities divided by the total assets.
-It’s important to note that the debt comprises of both short term and long-term liabilities while the total assets include the company’s intangible, current and fixed assets.
+It’s important to note that the debt comprises both short term and long-term liabilities while the total assets include the company’s intangible, current, and fixed assets.
 The formula is:

 Debt Ratio = Total Liabilities / Total Assets

 Higher debt ratios show that the company financing to pay off assets is from debt rather than equity, and this is a risky financial approach.
 On the other hand, a lower debt ratio implies that the company financing comes from equity and not debt.
 Creditors, investors, and lenders are more likely to lend to borrowers with low debt ratios because they have a higher ability to pay off in the future.

 The debt ratio is an important financial ratio to lenders and creditors.
 Basically, different lenders set their own debt ratio limits that they use to determine whether a company has good financial health.
 Ratio analysis also gives them insight into the company’s ability to repay the debt in full.